Hygienic Robotic Food Loading

 Marchant Schmidt approached the application in a unique way to achieve the results requested by our customer.
 First, we acknowledged that picking this high volume of sticks in random orientation would be futile.
 So, we changed the upstream cutting process to produce sets of 24 sticks that discharge from the intelligent cutter in a tight group.

-Using 2 delta-style robots, we pick half of the sticks in an alternating pattern.
-The first robot retrieves the left set of 12 and the second robot picks the right set of 12 sticks.
-Omron Adept robots were selected due to their high payload capacity and clean design.
+Using two delta-style robots, we pick half of the sticks in an alternating pattern.
+The first robot retrieves the left set of 12 sticks, and the second robot picks up the right set of 12 sticks.
+Omron Adept robots: pick them due to their high payload capacity and clean design.

-The end of arm tooling was specially designed to meet the high standards of USDA-Dairy.
-All stainless construction with FDA approved plastics.
+However, the end-of-arm tooling was specially plan to meet the high standards of USDA-Dairy.
+All stainless steel construction uses FDA-approved plastics.
 4A polish on any product contact areas which includes tooling that will be over the product zone.
-Plastic spacers between metal to metal contact were added to provide a tight seal and prevent bacteria harborage.
-Pneumatics were minimized, but catch pans were added beneath those that were used.

-The end tool was custom designed to pick a tight nest of 12, then spread out to match the thermoformer pitch spacing before ejecting all sticks into their pockets.
+The end tool was custom designed to pick a tight nest of 12, then spread out to match the thermoformed pitch spacing before ejecting all sticks into their pockets.

 Accumulation was added to the cutting process to ensure the robots always had cheese to pick from.
-This ultimately resulted in 15% increase in packaged product.
+This ultimately resulted in 15% increase in packaged products.

-This hygienic robotic food loading thermoform is very reliable, and our customer enjoys 99% accurate placement.
-Cheese is a natural product and can have significant dimensional variation.
-To ensure product remains within spec of the robotic loading system, automatic measurement systems were added to the upstream equipment.
-This ensures consistent quality and reduces the need for operators to rework product prior to package sealing.
+Moreover, to ensure the product remains within the specifications of the robotic loading system, automatic measurement systems were added to the upstream equipment.
+This ensures consistent quality and reduces the need for operators to rework products prior to package sealing.

-For a more in-depth discussion on hygienic robotic food loading equipment, contact Marchant Schmidt today!
+Lastly, for a more in-depth discussion on hygienic robotic food loading equipment, contact Marchant Schmidt today.